eaucoin/acutis_data/README.md

 shuf identifiers.txt -o identifiers.txt
 ```

 Now, we have a general idea of how documents of a certain type can be obtained for our conversion into a document analysis dataset.
 With this out of the way, let's discuss how we can install and run the project.
-As prerequisites, you'll need to be running on Linux, have CUDA>=12.1, and have conda.
+As prerequisites, you'll need to be running Linux with conda and CUDA>=12.1.
 Let's start with the installation process.

 -----
 1. Clone and enter the repository.